sous-chefs/syslog_ng/README.md

 ### syslog_ng::config

-Used to generate the global configuration file, can be used extend to the global config file if you do not wish to seperate elements into their own file.
+Used to generate the global configuration file, can be used extend to the global config file if you do not wish to separate elements into their own file.

 - `node['syslog_ng']['config']['config_dir']` - Configuration root directory
 - `node['syslog_ng']['config']['config_file']` - Global configuration filename
 - `node['syslog_ng']['config']['config_template_cookbook']` - Cookbook to source the global configuration template file
-- `node['syslog_ng']['config']['config_template_template']` - Template file to use for generating the global configration file
+- `node['syslog_ng']['config']['config_template_template']` - Template file to use for generating the global configuration file
 - `node['syslog_ng']['config']['config_dirs']` - Configuration directories to create and include in the global config file
 - `node['syslog_ng']['config']['options']` - A hash containing global options
 - `node['syslog_ng']['config']['console_logging']` - When set `true` the global log to console `log` entry will be created